ORNL/AdditiveFOAM/tutorials/tabulated/README.md

 `isoValue`

-Sets the temperature isovalue used by the transient projected heat-source closure.
+Optional temperature isovalue used by the transient projected heat-source closure.
+If omitted, the material liquidus from `constant/transportProperties` is used.

 `A` and `B`